 I was now ready for some ‘me time’.
 The boys headed back to check out of our fine Bally D Varee Diva Suites on Soi 20 before they headed to the Crossbar for the Birmingham City v Wolves game to say goodbye to Steve, Vaughan and Brian.

-Passing more built-up shopping areas and population centres I was getting a little concerned.
-There were less than thirty minutes to the 6pm kick-off.
+Passing more built-up shopping areas and population centres, I was getting a little concerned.
+There was less than thirty minutes to the 6pm kick-off.
 We passed the Air Force Museum, which gave me some comfort, but just where was that tollway?
-When two young lads got on in AFC shirts I was over the moon.
+When two young lads got on in AFC shirts, I was over the moon.

-When they got up I followed.
-Sure enough the stadium was just over the busy road and through the market.
-Really I should have grabbed some of the chicken on the stalls, but I trusted my luck to food at the stadium.
+When they got up, I followed.
+Sure enough, the stadium was just over the busy road and through the market.
+Really, I should have grabbed some of the chicken on the stalls, but I trusted my luck with food at the stadium.
 When would I ever learn?

 Planes soared above every couple of minutes as they came to land at nearby Don Muang Airport.
 Police were cheered on by around 200 away fans.
 In a delicious twist of irony, they were placed in the worst part of the ground, at the far end and a long way from the pitch.